-The AGM-88E AARGM is a medium-range air-to-ground missile developed by Alliant Techsystems (ATK).
+The AGM-88E AARGM is a medium-range air-to-ground missile developed by Orbital ATK (previously Alliant Techsystems).
 The primary role of the missile is to target enemy air defences.
 The missile can engage relocatable Integrated Air Defence (IAD) targets and other targets equipped with shutdown capability.

-The AGM-88E AARGM is a follow-on to the US Navy's AGM-88 High-Speed Anti-Radiation Missile (HARM).
-It will be the only tactical extended-range, supersonic, multi-role strike weapon in the US and Italian inventory when operational in 2012.
+The AGM-88E AARGM is a follow-on to the US Navy’s AGM-88 High-Speed Anti-Radiation Missile (HARM).
+It was the only tactical extended-range, supersonic, multi-role strike weapon in the US and Italian inventory when operational in 2012.

-In September 2012, ATK received a $71m contract from the US Navy for the full-rate production of the AGM-88E AARGM.
+In September 2012, Orbital ATK received a $71m contract from the US Navy for the full-rate production (FRP) of the AGM-88E AARGM.

-The Advanced Anti-Radiation Guided Missile (AGM-88E) will be deployed by the US Navy, US Marine Corps and Italian Air Force.
+Northrop Grumman took over the AARGM programme following the acquisition of Orbital ATK in June 2018.
+The Advanced Anti-Radiation Guided Missile (AGM-88E) is deployed by the US Navy, US Marine Corps and Italian Air Force.

-The AARGM is being developed under a US and Italian joint acquisition programme led by the US Navy.
+The AARGM was developed under a US and Italian joint acquisition programme led by the US Navy.
 The AARGM Advanced Technology Demonstration (ATD) Small Business Innovative Research (SBIR) Phase I commenced in 1990.
 The second and third phases began in 1991 and 1995 respectively.

 The missile was granted Milestone C approval for Low Rate Initial Production (LRIP) in September 2008.
-The Independent Operational Test and Evaluation (IOT&E) commenced in summer 2009.
+The Independent Operational Test and Evaluation (IOT&E) commenced in the middle of 2009.

-The hardware and software deficiencies discovered in developmental testing and during its first IOT&E attempt in Q4 2010 were corrected during developmental testing concluded in the first quarter of 2011.
-An integrated developmental/operational test (IT) period was concluded by July 2011.
+The hardware and software deficiencies discovered in developmental testing and during its first IOT&E attempt in Q4 2010 were corrected during developmental testing.
+An integrated developmental / operational test (IT) period was concluded by July 2011.
 An operational test readiness review was conducted by The Operational Test Authority in July 2011.

-By September 2011, the US Navy completed about 40% of planned operational test flights, accumulating over 150 hours of missile operating time.
+By September 2011, the US Navy completed 40% of planned operational test flights, accumulating over 150 hours of missile operating time.
 It fired a total of four missiles at actual and simulated threat targets and emitters during the IT and IOT&E in 2011.
-The system maturity and reliability of the AARGM were checked in over 200 Beech King Air flight tests and 58 Captive Carriage FA-18 tests conducted against a wide range of targets.
+AARGM’s system maturity and reliability were checked in more than 200 Beech King Air flight tests and 58 Captive Carriage FA-18 tests conducted against a wide range of targets.

 AGM-88E design details